oneapi-src/level-zero-spec/scripts/tools/SYSMAN.rst

 domain.

-By setting the min/max frequency range to the same value, software is effectively disabling the hardware controlled frequency and getting a fixed stable frequency providing the Punit does not need to throttle due to excess power/heat.
+By setting the min/max frequency range to the same value, software is effectively disabling the hardware-controlled frequency and getting a fixed stable frequency providing the Punit does not need to throttle due to excess power/heat.